-Noteholders are not entitled to redeem a Term Note or any portion thereof prior to the stated maturity date without the Issuer's consent.
-If a holder of a Term Note redeems the Term Note before maturity, the early redemption penalty is four (4) months' interest (at the rate of interest for the Note) on the principal amount being redeemed; or the entire interest accrued on the Note if the Note has been issued for less than four (4) months.
-The penalty is charged first against any interest already accrued, which has yet to be paid, and then from the principal that would otherwise be returned to the noteholder.
+Certificate holders are not entitled to redeem a Term Certificate or any portion thereof prior to the stated maturity date without the Issuer's consent.
+If a holder of a Term Certificate redeems the Term Certificate before maturity, the early redemption penalty is four (4) months' interest (at the applicable rate of interest) on the principal amount being redeemed; or the entire interest accrued on the Certificate if it has been issued for less than four (4) months.
+The penalty is charged first against any interest already accrued, which has yet to be paid, and then from the principal that would otherwise be returned to the holder.
 If the Issuer invokes its right to make payments of principal in five (5) equal installment payments, the early redemption penalty will be deducted from the first such installment payment.
-The Issuer has waived its right to repay the principal on an installment basis with respect to Term Notes issued to residents of certain states (as described more fully in "State Specific Information" beginning on page v).
-This early redemption penalty is generally waived if (i) the noteholder has died or has been declared incompetent by a court of competent jurisdiction, or (ii) the Note is held by an IRA and the request for redemption is made within seven (7) days of establishing the IRA, in which event the entire principal amount will be returned, without payment of interest.
+The Issuer has waived its right to repay the principal on an installment basis with respect to Term Certificates issued to residents of certain states (as described more fully in "State Specific Information" beginning on page v).
+This early redemption penalty is generally waived if (i) the holder has died or has been declared incompetent by a court of competent jurisdiction, or (ii) the Certificate is held by an IRA and the request for redemption is made within seven (7) days of establishing the IRA, in which event the entire principal amount will be returned, without payment of interest.

-Individual Retirement Account (IRA) Notes (not offered to residents of certain states)
+Individual Retirement Account (IRA) Certificates

-IRA Notes are issued only to custodians for individual retirement plans set up by investors, pursuant to Section 408 of the Code.
-If economic conditions in the market should warrant, the interest rate offered on IRA Notes may be increased or decreased after thirty (30) days' prior written notice to noteholders by the Issuer.
+Investors living in most states may decide to invest in our IRA Certificates with funds held in an Individual Retirement Account as defined in Section 408 of the Code ("IRA").
+The interest rate offered on IRA Certificates may be increased or decreased after thirty (30) days' prior written notice to Certificate holders by the Issuer.
 All or part of the principal and interest is payable at any time within thirty (30) days of written demand by the IRA custodian to the Issuer.
 Interest is computed from the date of issue and is accrued daily and compounded monthly.

 There are certain risks and considerations involved in investing in self-directed IRAs.
-Noteholders considering an investment through their IRA should consider, at a minimum, (a) whether the investment is in accordance with the documents and instruments governing the IRA, plan or other account, (b) whether the investment satisfies the fiduciary requirements associated with the IRA, plan or other account, (c) whether the investment will generate unrelated business taxable income, or a UBTI, to the

-IRA, plan or other account, (d) whether there is sufficient liquidity for that investment under the IRA, plan or other account, (e) the need to value the assets of the IRA, plan or other account annually or more frequently, (f) whether the investment would constitute a non-exempt prohibited transaction under applicable law, (g) whether and the extent to which the IRA will be subject to maximum contribution limits and/or required minimum distributions, and (h) whether the custodian will apply any fees to the account through which an investment in the Note will be made, including fees for opening, maintaining or terminating the IRA, fees applicable to certain transactions involving the Note, paper statement fees, or other fees.
-Consultation with the noteholder's own financial and tax adviser is recommended.
+Investors considering an investment through their IRA should consider, at a minimum, (a) whether the investment is in accordance with the documents and instruments governing the IRA, plan or other account, (b) whether the investment satisfies the fiduciary requirements associated with the IRA, plan or other account, (c) whether the investment will generate unrelated business taxable income, or a UBTI, to the IRA, plan or other account, (d) whether there is sufficient liquidity for that investment under the IRA, plan or other account, (e) the need to value the assets of the IRA, plan or other account annually or more frequently, (f) whether the investment would constitute a non-exempt prohibited transaction under applicable law, (g) whether and the extent to which the IRA will be subject to maximum contribution limits and/or required minimum distributions, and (h) whether the custodian will apply any fees to the account through which an investment in the Certificate will be made, including fees for opening, maintaining or terminating the IRA, fees applicable to certain transactions involving the Certificate, paper statement fees, or other fees.
+Consultation with the investor's own financial and tax adviser is recommended.
 The Issuer is not affiliated with an IRA custodian.
-States in which IRA Notes are not offered are noted under "State Specific Information" beginning on page v.
+States in which IRA Certificates are not offered are noted under "State Specific Information" beginning on page v.
 More information on this investment option is available by contacting the Issuer.